bonding-curves/avalanche-research/content/milestone1/Avalanche-Economy-relative-to-the-Open-Economy.md

 The diagram reveals several crucial feedback mechanisms:

 **The Self-Stabilizing Validator Equilibrium:**
 When returns fall below expectations → Capital exits staking → Staking ratio decreases → Nominal APR increases → Returns become competitive → Capital returns.
-This is why the system maintains a relatively stable ~58% staking ratio.
+This is why the system maintains a relatively stable staking ratio (currently 48-58% depending on measurement).

 **The Deflationary Growth Spiral:**
 Higher usage → More fees burned → Scarcer AVAX → Higher value per token → Attracts more developers → More applications → Higher usage.
 This positive feedback loop only functions when S_burn can keep pace with S_mint.